Home

 This list is the ultimate compact galaxy list.
 All of them are less than an arc minute.
 Think about it, 1 arc minute is 60 arc seconds, meaning that many entire Palomar Compact Galaxy groups would be covered by Jupiter!
 (76 pages, 9MB) Print Version

-For smaller telescopes (8” and up)
+Observing Projects for smaller telescopes (8 inches and up)

 Extra: